JonKing93/pfdf/docs/api/raster.rst

             Raster.from_pysheds(sraster)
             Raster.from_pysheds(sraster, name)

-        Creates a new Raster object from a pysheds.sview.Raster object.
-Inherits the nodata values, CRS, and transform of the pysheds Raster.
-Creates a copy of the input raster's data array, so changes to the pysheds raster will not affect the new Raster object, and vice versa.
-The name input specifies an optional name for the new Raster.
+        Creates a new *Raster* object from a ``pysheds.sview.Raster`` object.
+Inherits the nodata values, CRS, and transform of the pysheds raster.
+Creates a copy of the input raster's data array, so changes to the pysheds raster will not affect the new *Raster* object, and vice versa.
+The name input specifies an optional name for the new *Raster*.
 Defaults to "raster" if unset.

     .. dropdown:: Boolean Raster